Virginia Tech® home

 Students in the College of Engineering may apply.
 Most students will not have a GPA when they apply for RSAP, but should have a GPA of 2.5 or higher at the end of their first semester.

-Visit our program page to connect with the Virginia Tech Global Education Office.
+Visit our program page to apply or to connect with the Virginia Tech Global Education Office.

 Course Info: Global STEM Practice (ENGE 1644)